SilverLiningComputing/MoqToNSubstituteConverter/README.md

 * `It.IsAnyType` does not currently have a replacement
 * Some of the replaced statements no longer have the correct indentation, they are left justified, this could be fixed in Visual Studio by reformatting the document
 * The replacement for `Mock<ClassToMock> = new()` is not technically correct, it will replace it with `ClassToMock = new()` but it should be `ClassToMock = Substitute.For<ClassToMock>()`
+* Once the replacement is complete `using NSubstitute;` will need to be added to each modified file or `global using NSubstitute;` in the Usings.cs file

 ## How to Run the code (PowerShell)
 By default the executable will run in the current directory and it will perfom analysis only so you can see the results of the analysis in the log file.